DOCUTEE/HaMu/README.md

 ```

 ### **Step 2: Build Docker Images (Optional)**
 Building Docker images is required only for the first time or after making changes in the HaMu directory (such as [modifying the owner name](#modify-the-owner-name)).
+Make sure Docker is running before proceeding.

 > **⏳ Note:** The first build may take a few minutes as no cached layers exist.